JoshuaBradbury/Hieranarchy/README.md

 - Tile creation and editing in the editor

 What is left to come is:
+- Add map management interface
+- Improve links between interfaces
 - Entities as a whole
 - Image editor for sprites
 - Possible sound editor?
 - and whatever anyone else wants to suggest!

 #Credits
-This project was created and is written by Joshua Bradbury Thanks go to:
+This project was created, designed and written by Joshua Bradbury Thanks go to:
 - s0ulan (https://github.com/soulan) - For helping fix the font rendering